 The chillable red is low in tannin, high in acid, and medium in alcohol.
 It can be foreign or domestic, still or sparkling, cheap or expensive, pale or deep in color.
 It is always, however, very very refreshing.
 Here, like in white wines, the main textural components being balanced against each other are acid and alcohol, while tannins play a distant third.

 Curious to try one?
-Here are a few currently in our fridge at France 44:
+Here are a few of our favorites:

 The wine equivalent of a humble-brag, J Lohr has quietly been making this Valdiguié since 1976, and has never had the price go above $15.
 Historically known as “California Gamay” before the grape was correctly identified, this is a light, can’t-put-the-glass-down Beaujolais-style red that is loaded with bright cherry and raspberry fruit.